laurauguc/working_class_media_analysis/README.md

-# Who Is the Working Class?
+# Who Counts as Working Class?
+## Analysis of Media Representations

 **Objective:**
 This project analyzes how the working class is represented in the media.
 It explores changes in representation over time and compares portrayals across different publishers.